wp-plugins/wpchandra-fb-like-box-widgets/readme.txt

 == Screenshots ==

 1. This screenshots for widget settings.
-2. After all see results like!
+2. After see latest facebook likebox results like!
+3. Old facebook likebox results like!

 1. Download [WPChandra FB Like Box Widget](https://wordpress.org/plugins/wp-facebook-like-box/) plugin.